Generated regional Montana river scene for West Fork Bitterroot River planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 12342500 near Conner together.
-Stable cool water is the best platform for dry-dropper fishing; sudden release changes, low warm flows, or storm color should narrow the plan.
+Stable cool water is the best platform for dry-dropper fishing.
+Sudden release changes, low warm flows, or storm color should narrow the plan.

-When to skip
+When to leave

 Skip or pivot when special-use or access details do not fit the trip, FWP restrictions are active, low warm water threatens trout handling, or wood and flows make floating marginal.